 This course will present an examination of technologies and emerging trends in agricultural mechanics.
-Concepts such as global positioning systems, surveying and site prep, excavation, biofuels and alternative fuels in agriculture, and resource conservation systems will be covered.
+Concepts such as global positioning systems, surveying and site prep, excavation, biofuels/alternative fuels in agriculture, and resource conservation systems will be covered.
 Students will study the role of mechanics in these emerging industries while learning about the career clusters associated with agricultural engineering.
 Students will gain hands-on experiences in several shop and outdoor projects.

-FRUIT & VEGETABLEGrades 10-12, (Y) Levels 1/21 CreditPRODUCTION11
+FRUIT & VEGETABLEGrades 10-12, (Y)Levels 1/21 CreditPRODUCTIONImage: Contract of the second s

 This class will explore the production of Northeast fruit and vegetable crops.
 Conventional production practices will be explored as well as hydroponic and season extending practices.
 Students will get hands-on experiences in concepts of soil science, irrigation, Integrated Pest Management (IPM) and marketing and promotion of locally grown foods.
-Exploration and safe use and operation of technologies, facilities and equipment used in the fruit and vegetable industry will provide students with understandings of industry practice and procedures.
+Exploration and safe use and operation of technologies, facilities and equipment used in the fruit and vegetable industry will provide students with understanding of industry practices and procedures.
 Use of the Ag Ed greenhouse and plant science areas will provide students with hands-on skill development activities based in industry and educational standards.

+FLORAL DESIGN

-FLORAL DESIGNGrades 10-12, (Y) Level 21 Credit
+Grades 10-12, (Y) Level 1/2

+1 Credit